NorESMhub/noresm-exp/content/noresm2_hist/noresm2_lm_hist.md

 in addition to 60 or more perturbed simulations

- Please note that there exsists an AMIP simulation using the standard CESM flux description between ocean and atmosphere (flux=0), instead of the COARE flux description (flux=1) which is used in the fully-coupled NorESM2 simulations:
+ Please note that there exsist AMIP simulations using the standard CESM flux description between ocean and atmosphere (flux=0), instead of the COARE flux description (flux=1) which is used in the fully-coupled NorESM2 simulations:

   - **NFHISTnorbc_f19_20190730 (1850 - 2014)**